miguelperez4/BSE_Template_Portfolio/index.md

 ﻿# Fingerprint ID Safe with Keypad
 Safes need the best security to protect your valuables, and this safe will contain two different measures of safety: the fingerprint sensor and keypad.
 No one shares the same fingerprint pattern, so access to the safe is exclusive to you.
+The keypad will provide another layer of protection as only you will have memory of the code.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|